 Then, develop a plan to scale it outward.
 Bring in representative stakeholders from across your organization, and brief them on the pilot, lessons learned, and a plan to go forward.
 Ask for volunteers for the next expansion, and reiterate the process with them.
 Then, just keep going.

 You’ll find that as you move through each stage, it’ll get easier for you to scale up the pilot, and you may even be able to do multiple areas at once.
 People will hear about what you’re doing, become familiar with it, and become more accepting of the change.
 Meanwhile, your team has worked out the obstacles to growth and how to get around them.
 When you overcome a challenge once, overcoming it a second time is much easier.

-Be patient as you’re scaling your innovation project.
+Be patient as you’re scaling your innovation program.
 Any change needs time to sink in.
-People need to get comfortable with the new strategy and its approaches, to get a few minutes to play with the tools and understand how they work, and to get a sense of what they can do with it.
+People need to get comfortable with the new strategy and its approaches, to get a few minutes to play with the tools and understand how they work, and get a sense of what they can do with it.
 Innovation is ultimately a journey with stops along the way, and sometimes it takes a little while to really get going down the path.
-To learn more about how to scale your own innovation project, contact us today.
+To learn more about how to scale your own innovation program, contact us today.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.